Generating Less Certain Adversarial Examples Improves Robust Generalization: Introduction

 \section{Introduction}

-Deep neural networks ({\dnns}) have achieved exceptional performance and been widely adopted in various applications, including computer vision~\cite{computervision}, natural language processing~\cite{bert} and recommendation systems~\cite{rsyoutube}.
-However, {\dnns} have been shown to be vulnerable to classifying inputs, also known as adversarial examples~\cite{SZSBEGF14,fgsm}, crafted with imperceptible perturbations that are designed to trick the model into making wrong predictions.
-The prevalence of adversarial examples has raised serious concerns regarding the robustness of {\dnns}, especially when deployed in security-critical and safety-critical applications such as self-driving cars~\cite{CSKX15}, biometric facial recognition~\cite{KP21} and medical diagnosis~\cite{FBIZBK19,MNGWZBL21}.
+Deep neural networks ({\dnns}) have achieved exceptional performance and have been widely adopted in various applications, including computer vision~\cite{computervision}, natural language processing~\cite{bert} and recommendation systems~\cite{rsyoutube}.
+However, {\dnns} have been shown highly vulnerable to classifying inputs, known as \emph{adversarial examples}~\cite{SZSBEGF14,fgsm}, crafted with imperceptible perturbations that are designed to trick the model into making wrong predictions.
+The prevalence of adversarial examples has raised serious concerns regarding the robustness of {\dnns}, especially when deployed in security-critical applications such as self-driving cars~\cite{CSKX15}, biometric facial recognition~\cite{KP21} and medical diagnosis~\cite{FBIZBK19,MNGWZBL21}.
+To improve the resilience of deep neural networks against adversarial perturbations, numerous defenses have been proposed, such as distillation~\cite{PMWJS16}, adversarial detection~\cite{MLWEWSSHB18}, feature denoising~\cite{XWMYH19}, randomized smoothing~\cite{CRK19}, and semi-supervised methods~\cite{AUHFSK19}.
+Among them, adversarial training~\cite{pgd,trades} is by far the most popular approach to learn robustness against adversarial perturbations.
+Nevertheless, even the state-of-the-art adversarial training methods~\cite{croce2020robustbench,rebuffi2021fixing,wang2023better} cannot achieve satisfactory robustness performance on simple classification tasks like classifying CIFAR-10 images.